Blue Heelers: episode guide

 PJ gets a warrant to search the property for magic mushies but returns empty handed.
 When Rod is poisoned by a native variety of death cap, the Heelers suspect a devil at work in Paradise.
 The women close quarters, but after hard questioning reveal they blame Maggie for upsetting the equilibrium of life on the property.
 They believe Rod has designs on bringing Maggie into the fold.

 But when the commune's youngest child goes missing, feared dead, the Heelers suspect a devil discovery.
-Just how far the coven will go to protect their clan and punish its leader?
+Just how far will the coven go to protect their clan and punish its leader?

-Guest Starring: Andrew S. Gilbert as Rod Carthcart, Jane Conroy as Tara Macrae, Georgina Naidu as Bronwyn Salter, Natasha Herbert as Gemma Wansley, Cameron Knight as Forrest Macrae, Isabelle Frazer as Twiggy Macrae, Peter Gustus as Oscar Salter, Nikita Plummer as Emma Stewart, Peter Aanensen as Merv Poole, Sapidah Kian as Dr. Jasmin Farrar [sic], Jacinta Brearley as Sian Cathcart, Sam Shephard as Luke Wansley, Sue Dwyer as Mini Grolscher, Gary Files as Billy Legge
+Guest Starring: Andrew S. Gilbert as Rod Carthcart, Jane Conroy as Tara Macrae, Georgina Naidu as Bronwyn Salter, Natasha Herbert as Gemma Wansley, Cameron Knight as Forrest Macrae, Isabelle Frazer as Twiggy Macrae, Peter Gustus as Oscar Salter, Nikita Plummer as Emma Stewart, Peter Aanensen as Merv Poole, Sapidah Kian as Dr. Jasmin Farrah, Jacinta Brearley as Sian Cathcart, Sam Shephard as Luke Wansley, Sue Dwyer as Mini Grolscher, Gary Files as Billy Legge

 Episode 6.35 (246)